promptfoo/promptfoo/site/docs/guides/gpt-4-vs-gpt-4o.md

 sidebar_label: GPT-4o vs GPT-4o-mini
 ---

-# GPT-4o vs GPT-4o-mini: benchmark on your own data
+# GPT-4o vs GPT-4o-mini: Benchmark on Your Own Data

 OpenAI released [gpt-4o-mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/), a highly cost-efficient small model designed to expand the range of applications built with AI by making intelligence more affordable.
 GPT-4o mini surpasses GPT-3.5 Turbo in performance and affordability, and while it is more cost-effective than GPT-4o, it maintains strong capabilities in both textual intelligence and multimodal reasoning.